We have compiled answers to the questions we are being asked in relation to the coronavirus pandemic.

 We do not have the jurisdiction or capability to form our own view on the legality, safety or efficacy of particular types of tests or kits, or the advisability of their use in public health terms.

-Our approach therefore is to support the positions taken by the relevant authorities, including the MHRA and the public health bodies, on whether it is appropriate to offer particular types of COVID-19 test at the current time, in light of the evidence available.
-This includes supporting the position that it is not appropriate for community pharmacy to be selling and recommending rapid COVID-19 antibody test kits at this point in time.
+Our approach therefore is to support the positions taken by the relevant authorities, including the MHRA and the public health bodies, on whether it is appropriate to offer particular types of COVID-19 test at the current time.

 Can I get tested for COVID-19 at my local pharmacy?